InsightsInsight - Property and Conveyancing - UPDATED: August 10 2023

 - Print this article

-The freeholders could create a company which would be registered at Companies House.
-It would have its own Articles of Association to set out how the company should be run and how decisions are to be made.
+The leaseholders could incorporate a company as a vehicle to own the freehold.
+It would have its own Articles of Association to set out the rules by which the company should be run and how decisions are to be made.
 These would usually be passed through a board resolution and then passed onto the directors to implement.

-The title would be updated with the company’s name as the freeholder and each member of the company would receive a share certificate as proof of membership.
-Although the creation of a company could be more advantageous, it does create additional administrative duties, as annual returns would need to be filed, along with arranging maintenance schedules and insurance of the building.
+The land registry title would be updated with the company’s name as the freeholder and each member of the company would receive a share certificate as proof of membership (if the company is limited by shares), or other membership certificate (if the company is limited by guarantee).
+Ownership via a company is more commonly seen with buildings with a larger number of leasehold properties in view of the limitation on the number of legal owners mentioned above.
+Some members of the company will typically also be directors/officers of the company.
+Although the creation of a company can be advantageous, it does create additional administrative duties, as annual returns would need to be filed (as would other paperwork required by Companies House),.
+This is in addition to arranging maintenance schedules and insurance of the building.

 Roles and responsibilities